yatesco/seafile-docs/deploy_pro/enable_search_and_background_tasks_in_a_cluster.md

 # Enable search and background tasks in a cluster

 In the seafile cluster, only one server should run the background tasks, including:

 - indexing files for search
 - email notification

 You need to choose one node to run the background tasks.
+Note: office file preview is not supported in a cluster environment yet.

 Let's assume you have three nodes in your cluster, namely A, B, and C, and you decide that: